 Higher and additional rate taxpayers

 For higher and additional taxpayers, there is an initial tax benefit for dividends over £5,000 but as dividends increase there is a higher level of tax than under the previous rules.
-The tipping point for a higher rate taxpayer occurs when dividends received reach £21,666, as past this amount the new regime results in a higher tax charge.
+The tipping point for a higher rate taxpayer occurs when dividends received reach £21,666.
+Past this amount the new regime results in a higher tax charge.
 For additional rate taxpayers, the same principle is true but the amount at which the change occurs is £25,400.

 Given the lower amount of SA, higher and additional rate taxpayers could seek to maximise their use of the DA by moving investments out of interest bearing investments to ones which pay out dividends.
 This could be through direct shareholdings or through dividend distributing equity funds in unit trusts or OEICs.